Create a Stellar Homeschool Checklist Routine

-Every time I share a photo of our kids’ homeschool checklists, I get requests for the template or questions about our implementation.
+Every time I share a photo of our kids’ homeschool checklists, I get requests for the template or questions about how we make checklists work in our homeschool.

 We’ve been using weekly checklists for more than 5 years.
 For a year and a half we used Trello for our homeschool, but then returned to paper in order to reduce screen time and screen-distraction excuses.

 Now all 5 students have a weekly homeschool checklist, even the 5-year-old.
 She is the first 5-year-old to have a checklist, though.
-She has one because she wants one.
-She does not want to be the only one without.
+I gave her one because she wants to be like the other kids – and that’s ok.

 I started my oldest two on checklists when my oldest was 4th or 5th grade.
 Then my third joined the checklist ranks in 3rd grade and Knox got his first at 6-years-old because he could read and needed a list of options of things to do while the rest of us were doing school.